Infiland/TheColorfulCreature/CONTRIBUTING.md

 2. While not required, you can write a title with "Feature: " / "Bug: " / "Suggestion: " / "Documentation: " or other and then specify the main point.
 3. Write the issue with detail, unless the change is small.
 4. Put respective labels, if your issue is an easy to fix/add, consider putting a "good first issue" label.
 Put "help wanted" if you don't know how to add/fix something.
-5. Click "submit new issue", Infiland will assign the particular issue to a milestone for a set release.
+5. Click "submit new issue", Infiland will assign the particular issue to a milestone for a set release. :+1:

 # How to credit yourself in TCC
 Note: This isn't required but if you'd like to credit yourself for helping the game, do the following:
-1. In GameMaker IDE, click the "Hamburger" icon (three line icon) and click "Included Files" and press "Open in Explorer"
+1. Go to folder "Other" and find ["contributors.txt"](https://github.com/Infiland/TheColorfulCreature/blob/main/datafiles/Other/contributors.txt)
-2. Go to folder "Other" and find "contributors.txt"
+2. Add yourself in at the bottom of the document! :+1:

-3. Add yourself in at the bottom of the document!
+NOTE: While debugging or testing in gamemaker, you won't see contributors, unless the compiled steam version is ran.

-While debugging or testing in gamemaker, you won't see contributors, unless the steam version is ran.
+If you really want to test out the feature, copy the contributors.txt to the runtime folder, the destination will be shown in the output console if the game crashes while failing to find the file.

 # How to add new or edit translations
 All translations for the game are found in [this google sheet](https://docs.google.com/spreadsheets/d/1sO2gPX9AtXJVg1b7byPOB_xi-h8dwmZt5X0aZ08_LOo/edit#gid=0) , please update the docs if you are changing anything.
 Each cell is highlighted with a color:
-- Words that aren't highlighted mean that they are ready to be translated (WHITE color)
+- Words that aren't highlighted mean that they are ready to be translated (WHITE color) :white_circle:
-- If you are unsure how to translate a certain word, highlight it in a YELLOW color.
+- If you are unsure how to translate a certain word, highlight it in a YELLOW :warning: color.
 They can be highlighted by editors
-- Words highlighted in GREEN means they are translated in-game
+- Words highlighted in GREEN :white_check_mark: means they are translated in-game
-- Words highlighted in BLUE means the word was changed and needs to be re-translated again, return it to WHITE color once it has been translated
+- Words highlighted in BLUE :large_blue_circle: means the word was changed and needs to be re-translated again, return it to WHITE :white_circle: color once it has been translated
-- If the word is green and you think that a translation is wrong, highlight it in WHITE and translate it properly!
+- If the word is GREEN :white_check_mark: and you think that a translation is wrong, highlight it in WHITE :white_circle: and translate it properly!

-As for importing translations from the google doc to the game, here's how you do it.
+As for importing translations from the Google doc to the game, here's how you do it.

 ## Editing
 1. In GameMaker IDE, click the "Hamburger" icon (three line icon) and click "Included Files" and press "Open in Explorer"